python/cpython/Doc/library/typing.rst

 More precisely, the expression ``some_value is Derived(some_value)`` is always true at runtime.

-This also means that it is not possible to create a subtype of ``Derived``, since it is an identity function at runtime, not an actual type::
+This also means that it is not possible to create a subtype of ``Derived`` since it is an identity function at runtime, not an actual type::

    from typing import NewType